 On November 13, 2007, the Board of Directors and a majority of the Company's stockholders approved the SafeStitch Medical, Inc. 2007 Incentive Compensation Plan (the "2007 Plan").
-Under the 2007 Plan, which is administered by the Compensation Committee of the Board of Directors, the Company is allowed to grant awards of stock options, stock appreciation rights, restricted stock and/or deferred stock to employees, officers, directors, consultants and vendors up to an aggregate of 2,000,000 shares of Common Stock, which are fully reserved for future issuance.
-At September 30, 2010, 804,000 shares of Common Stock remained available for issuance under the 2007 Plan.
+Under the 2007 Plan, which is administered by the Compensation Committee of the Board of Directors, the Company is allowed to grant awards of stock options, stock appreciation rights, restricted stock and/or deferred stock to employees, officers, directors, consultants and vendors up to an aggregate of 2,000,000 shares of the Company's Common Stock, which are fully reserved for future issuance.
 The exercise price of stock options or stock appreciation rights may not be less than the fair market value of the Company's shares at the date of grant and, within any 12 month period, no person may receive stock options or stock appreciation rights for more than one million shares.
 Additionally, no stock options or stock appreciation rights granted under the 2007 Plan may have a term exceeding ten years.

-The Company granted 21,000 and 700,000 stock options, respectively, under the 2007 Plan during the three and nine months ended September 30, 2010.
-The options granted during 2010 were issued at exercise prices between \$1.10 and \$1.90 per share and had an estimated aggregate grant date fair value of \$623,000.
-The Company granted zero and 358,500 stock options, respectively, under the 2007 Plan during the three and nine months ended September 30, 2009.
-The options granted during the nine months ended September 30, 2009 were issued at an exercise price of \$0.80 per share and had an estimated aggregate grant date fair value of \$180,000.
-The weighted average grant date fair value of the options granted during the nine months ended September 30, 2010 and 2009 was \$0.89 per share and \$0.50 per share, respectively.
+The Company granted 562,500 and 559,000 stock options under the 2007 Plan during the three months ended March 31, 2011 and 2010, respectively.
+The options granted during 2011 were issued at an exercise price of \$1.12 per share and had an estimated aggregate grant date fair value of \$502,000.
+The options granted during 2010 were issued at an exercise price of \$1.20 per share and had an estimated aggregate grant date fair value of \$494,000.
+The weighted average grant date fair value of the options granted during the three months ended March 31, 2011 and 2010 was \$0.89 per share and \$0.88 per share, respectively.

-Total stock-based compensation recorded for the three and nine months ended September 30, 2010 was \$120,000 and \$360,000, respectively.
-Total stock-based compensation recorded for the three and nine months ended September 30, 2009 was \$54,000 and \$142,000, respectively.
-All stock-based compensation is included in SG&A costs and expenses.
+Total stock-based compensation recorded for the three months ended March 31, 2011 and 2010 was \$44,000 and \$126,000, respectively, and is included in general and administrative costs and expenses.
+The stock-based compensation recorded for the three months ended March 31, 2011 included a credit of \$113,000 for forfeiture true-up.
 The fair values of options granted are estimated on the date of their grant using the Black-Scholes option pricing model based on the assumptions included in the table below.
 The fair value of the Company's stock option awards is expensed over the vesting life of the underlying stock options using the graded vesting method, with each tranche of vesting options valued separately.
 Expected volatility is based on the historical volatility of the Common Stock.
-The risk-free interest rate for periods within the contractual life of the stock option award is based on the yield of U.S. Treasury bonds on the grant date with a maturity equal to the expected term of the stock option.
+The risk-free interest rate for periods within the contractual life of the stock option.
 The expected life of stock option awards granted to employees and non-employee directors is based upon the "simplified" method for "plain vanilla" options described in SEC Staff Accounting Bulletin No. 107, as amended by SEC Staff Accounting Bulletin No. 110.
 The expected life of all other stock option awards is the contractual term of the option.
 Forfeiture rates are based on management's estimates.
-The fair value of each option granted during the nine months ended September 30, 2010 and 2009 was estimated using the following assumptions.
+The fair value of each option granted during the three months ended March 31, 2011 and 2010 was estimated using the following assumptions.

-Nine months ended Nine months ended

-September 30, 2010 September 30, 2009

-Expected volatility 87.09% - 108.28% 74.59% - 86.43%

-Expected dividend yield 0.00% 0.00%

-Risk-free interest rate 1.21% - 3.11% 1.39% - 1.79%

-Expected life 4.0 - 7.0 years 4.0 - 5.5 years

-Forfeiture rate 0% - 5.00% 2.50%
+Three months ended March 31, 2011 Three months ended March 31, 2010 · · · · Expected volatility 76.91% - 102.63% 87.09% - 105.31% Expected dividend yield 0.00% 0.00% Risk-free interest rate 2.25% - 3.25% 1.89% - 3.11% Expected life 5.5 - 10.0 years 4.0 - 7.0 years Forfeiture rate 0% - 5% 0% - 2.50%

-The following summarizes the Company's stock option activity for the nine months ended September 30, 2010:
+The following summarizes the Company's stock option activity for the three months ended March 31, 2011: